 How To Get Better TV Antenna Reception

-Having poor TV reception—especially during the footy or your favourite TV show—can be anger-inducing.
+Having poor TV reception or your TV is freezing and breaking up—especially during the footy or your favourite TV show—can be anger-inducing.
 But it can be solved quite easily in just a few steps.
 In this blog article, we go over the ways you can achieve better TV antenna reception.
 At Action Antennas, we’re all about TV antennas on the Sunshine Coast.

 Our Top Tips For Better TV Antenna Reception On The Sunshine Coast

 To ensure the reception for your TV is the best it can be, ensure the antenna is elevated so that it has a clear line of sight to the closest transmission tower.
 This means that ideally there would be no physical obstructions (tress, buildings, etc.) between your antenna and the transmission tower.
 Making sure you install the TV antenna at the right position ensures a good reception.

 If the antenna has been adjusted to face the transmission tower but you’re still having reception issues, then relocating it to a different position on the roof might solve the problem.
 This comes back to the paragraph before, where a new building might be now in the line of sight between your antenna and the nearest transmission tower.

 Resetting your digital tuner is often an effective way of improving signal quality.
 The digital tuner converts incoming TV signals and converts it into a digital format in order for it to be displayed on your TV screen.
 You can usually find it inside the TV or part of the set-top or converter box, which is an external product that’s attached to your TV.